Sub-Saharan Africa

 Ethiopia becomes first country to ban combustion-powered vehicles

-A nurse administers a malaria vaccine dose to a young child at a clinic in Cameroon for an article about the malaria vaccine rollout
+A healthcare worker administering a vaccine to a young child in Africa for an article about malaria vaccine rollout, for article on malaria vaccine rollout

 Cameroon launches the world’s first routine malaria vaccine program